Reverse Engineering Human Preferences with Reinforcement Learning: Contrastive Policy Gradient

 \section{Contrastive Policy Gradient}

-We base our RLRE framework on Contrastive Policy Gradient (\texttt{CoPG}) \cite{flet-berliac-etal-2024-contrastive}.
-This choice is motivated by the following reasons.
-Firstly, unlike other reinforcement learning algorithms for optimising LLMs, \texttt{CoPG} is not constrained to preference-based rewards and can optimise any arbitrary reward, which suits our case since the judge-LLM assigns discrete ratings to the responses.
-Secondly, it has been shown in \cite{flet-berliac-etal-2024-contrastive} that CoPG converges faster than other algorithms, e.g. Direct Preference Optimization (DPO) \cite{10.5555/3666122.3668460} and Identity Preference Optimisation (IPO) \cite{pmlr-v238-gheshlaghi-azar24a}.
-Finally, \texttt{CoPG} is substantially less computationally expensive than non-contrastive RL algorithms such as Proximal Policy Optimisation (PPO) \cite{schulman2017proximalpolicyoptimizationalgorithms}, which additionally necessitate a critic model.
-CoPG simplifies the RL training process by requiring fewer models loaded in memory, and considers the entire generation as an action rather than each token \cite{flet-berliac-etal-2024-contrastive, ahmadian-etal-2024-back}.
-PPO, being more complex, is also more sensitive to hyperparameter tuning.
+We base our RLRE framework on Contrastive Policy Gradient (\texttt{CoPG}) \cite{flet-berliac-etal-2024-contrastive} for several reasons.
+Unlike most reinforcement learning methods for LLM optimisation, \texttt{CoPG} is not limited to preference-based rewards and can handle arbitrary reward functions, which suits our setting where the judge-LLM assigns discrete ratings.
+It also converges faster than alternatives such as Direct Preference Optimisation (DPO) \cite{10.5555/3666122.3668460} and Identity Preference Optimisation (IPO) \cite{pmlr-v238-gheshlaghi-azar24a}.
+Moreover, \texttt{CoPG} is substantially more computationally efficient than non-contrastive approaches like Proximal Policy Optimisation (PPO) \cite{schulman2017proximalpolicyoptimizationalgorithms}, which require an additional critic model.
+By treating the entire generation as a single action rather than token-level actions \cite{flet-berliac-etal-2024-contrastive, ahmadian-etal-2024-back}, \texttt{CoPG} simplifies training, reduces memory usage, and is less sensitive to hyperparameter tuning than PPO.